pis00/gencg_h2501/index.md

 ## Journal

 This journal documents my weekly exploration of generative art throughout the semester.
-Inspired by Vera Molnár’s approach of combining algorithmic thinking with artistic intuition, I use this journal as a place to record experiments, ideas, and reflections.
-Each entry captures my process in several forms: code experiments, hand-drawn sketches, visual tests, and references that influence my work.
+It serves as a space to record experiments, ideas, and reflections developed through continuous practice.
+Each entry captures my process in multiple forms, including code experiments, hand-drawn sketches, visual tests, and references that influence my work.

+For all the sketches, I used artificial intelligence as a support exclusively for writing and structuring the code, while all conceptual ideas, visual intentions, and artistic decisions originate from my own thinking and experimentation.
 I describe the rules and systems behind my algorithms and reflect on what works, what fails, and what unexpectedly emerges.

-The journal shows the creative process as something iterative, where learning comes from trying, adjusting, and trying again.
-By the end of the semester, it becomes a clear record of my development and the evolution of my artistic and technical decisions.
+The journal presents the creative process as iterative, where learning happens through testing, adjusting, and refining ideas over time.
+By the end of the semester, it becomes a clear record of my development and the evolution of both my artistic vision and technical understanding.